acnasstrom/mean-stack-lab/README.md

 on [thinkster](https://thinkster.io/).
 My goal is to compare this to a LAMP stack at some point.
 (Well, not PHP naturally.
 And probably nginx instead of Apache.
 And maybe just the back end bit.)

+Check out this blog post for a basic comparison of [LAMP vs MEAN](http://blog.backand.com/mean-vs-lamp/).

+[mean](http://mean.io/) seems to be some sort of Rails-y set of tools with scaffolding, package management etc to get you started with the MEAN stack.

 ## Installing the prerequisites
 I'm using Ubuntu 14.04 so here is what I did.